-Eno Koço was born in Tirana, the capital of Albania, into a musical family.
+Dr./ Ass.
+Professor Eno Koço (Conductor/Musicologist) was born in Tirana into a musical family.
 His father was a baritone and his mother a prominent soprano with an international reputation.
-He began violin studies at the age of seven, first in Tirana and then in Leningrad before graduating in 1966.
-He played the violin with the Tirana Opera Orchestra for six years and taught at the Tirana Conservatory and Music School where he made his official conducting début.
-He was then appointed conductor of the Albanian Radio-Television Symphony Orchestra with whom he toured Yugoslavia and Turkey.
-He also conducted the Cairo Symphony Orchestra in Egypt and was attached to the RAI Orchestra and Regio Opera in Turin, Italy.
-In 1984 the Albanian state nominated him Honoured Artist.
+He began violin studies at the age of seven, first in Tirana and then in Leningrad before graduating as a violinist in 1966.
+After his graduation in conducting in 1977, he was appointed conductor of the Albanian Radio-Television Symphony Orchestra (1977–1991).

 From 1992 has been the principal conductor of the orchestra of the School of Music at the University of Leeds (England) for 19 years directing many major works of the symphonic and vocal repertoire, and has worked with several local orchestras and choirs.
 Apart from the Albanian Radio Symphony Orchestra and Tirana Opera Theatre, he maintained regular contact with several musical institutions such as, Skopje Opera Theatre, George Enescu Philharmonic in Bucharest, Music Academy in Wroclaw (Poland), Philharmonia of Kosova and others.